-Easy Green Bean Salad with Crispy Shallots
+Fresh Green Bean Salad

-Easy Green Bean Salad with Crispy Shallots
+Easy Green Bean Salad

 Green Bean Salad with Crispy Shallots

-For the shallot vinaigrette, simply whisk minced shallots, with Dijon mustard, wine vinegar (we’ve used red wine, white wine, and champagne vinegar to make this), olive oil, salt, and fresh ground black pepper.
+For the shallot vinaigrette, simply whisk minced shallots with Dijon mustard, wine vinegar (we’ve used red wine, white wine, and champagne vinegar to make this), olive oil, salt, and fresh ground black pepper.

 This green bean salad is perfect served as a side for many meals.
 I personally think it’s just as perfect in the summer as it is during the holidays!
 As with many of our salad recipes, there are plenty of variations you can make to this simple green bean salad.
 Here are a few of my favorites: